 Teaching and learning

-The core lecture programme, which is shared between our various postgraduate lab-based courses, will develop your specialist knowledge.
+Alongside the laboratory classes, you will have a core lecture programme, which is shared between our various postgraduate laboratory-based courses and will develop your specialist knowledge.
 There are also optional lectures in fields related to your own, which will allow you to increase your understanding of the interdisciplinary aspects of your speciality.
-To bring you right up to date with your chosen topic, you can attend departmental seminars and College Research Theme days that include both visiting and internal speakers.

 I chose an MSc Cancer Cell and Molecular Biology at the University of Leicester due to the incorporation of both taught and research elements into the course.
 Not only did the course provide me with an excellent grounding in scientific research but, also helped me secure my PhD position.